OrleansContrib/Orleans.CosmosDB/README.md

 Great!
 Now you have Orleans configured to use Azure CosmosDB as the back storage for its providers!

 ## Custom partition keys
-By default the grain type is used as partition key, however this limits the storage size for a single grain type as a single logical partition has an upper limit of 10 GB storage.
+By default, the grain type is used as partition key, however this limits the storage size for a single grain type as a single logical partition has an upper limit of 10 GB storage.

 It is possible to override the default partition key per grain type by congfiguring delegates on the CosmosDBStorageOptions.
-In order to prevet cross partition queries the partition key must be available to the client upon reading data, hence the delegate input is limited to the grainreference.
-The grain reference contains the grain id, with combination, and a type identifier.
+In order to avoid cross partition queries, the partition key must be available to the client upon reading data, hence the delegate input is limited to the GrainReference.
+The grain reference contains the grain id, with keyExtension, and a type identifier.

 ***Example***